 On the south-east side of the islands, the stream of the ebb tide sets strongly out of the lagoons and out of Pleasant bay, between the Sandyhook and Entry island.
 It is also often found running to the westward along the southern shores of Amherst island, and right round it in like manner, but contrary in direction, to the course of the flood already described.
-In the offing, at the same time, the stream of ebb is from the south-west, and sets over the Long-spit off the East point, where it meets the stream from the north-west, which has followed the north shore of the islands. round from Amherst island to the East point.
+In the offing, at the same time, the stream of ebb is from the south-west, and sets over the Long-spit off the East point, where it meets the stream from the north-west, which has followed the north shore of the islands, round from Amherst island to the East point.
 The meeting of these two streams of the ebb tide, together with the shoalness of the water, causes so heavy a breaking sea in strong easterly winds, that the fishing shallops dare not venture at times to pass the point.

 The rate of either stream seldom amounts to a knot, excepting close in shore, or round the points.
-The ebb, however, is generally the strongest stream, and its rate is increased by westerly winds, as is that of the flood by winds from the eastward.
+The ebb, however, is generally the stronges stream, and its rate is increased by westerly winds, as is that of the flood by winds from the eastward.

-ANTICOSTI ISLAND, situated in the entrance of the north-west arm of the Gulf of St. Lawrence, is 122 miles long in a N.W. $\frac{1}{2}$ N. and S.E. $\frac{1}{2}$ S. direction, 30 miles in extreme breadth, and about 270 miles in circumference, following the coast from point to point across the bays.
-Its shores are everywhere of rock, belonging to one great formation, namely, a very ancient secondary limestone, affording in some parts excellent building stone, of which the two lighthouses have been constructed.
-On and near the coasts, the limestone is covered with a thick and often impenetrable forest of dwarf spruce, which, in some exposed situations, is only a few feet in height, with gnarled branches, so twisted and matted together, that a man may walk for a considerable distance on their summits.
-Extensive banks of limestone shingle, bushswamps, morasses, and also beds of peat are of common occurrence.
+amticosti island, situated in the entrance of the north-wes arm of the Gulf of St. Lawrence, is 122 miles long in a N.W.
+1⁄2 N and S.E.
+1⁄2 S. direction, 30 miles in extreme breadth, and about 270 miles in circumference, following the coast from point to point acros the bays.
+Its shores are everywhere of rock, belonging to one grea formation, namely, a very ancient secondary limestone, affording it some parts excellent building stone, of which the two lighthouses have been constructed.
+On and near the coasts, the limestone is covered with a thick and often impenetrable forest of dwarf spruce, which, in some exposed situations, is only a few feet in height, with gnarled branches so twisted and matted together, that a man may walk for a considerable distance on their summits.
+Extensive banks of limestone shingle, bush swamps, morasses, and also beds of peat are of common occurrence.\

-[•] See Chart :--Gulf of St. Lawrence, No. 2,516 ; scale, d = 3.7 inches.
+• See Chart :-Gulf of St. Lawrence, No. 2,516; scale, $d=3\cdot7$ inches.